RealBJr/RealBJr/README.md

 **RealBJr/RealBJr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+Student at Vanier Collegee, graduating in May 2023, looking to become a software engineer

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...